My PC is slow, so what should I do?

 • Let the defragmentation process complete.

-However, it is important to note that defragmentation is only effective when the hard drives have enough free space (at least 15%).
+However, it is important to note that defragmentation is only effective when hard drives have enough free space (at least 15%).
 Before defragmenting the disks, it is therefore important to clean up and free up disk space.
-In addition, it is advisable to schedule defragmentation on a regular basis to maintain computer performance.
+Additionally, it is advisable to schedule defragmentation regularly to maintain computer performance.

 7) Uninstall unwanted programs